-Now, however, the changed needs of the patients across the globe have compelled the industry to look beyond the on-premise solutions.
-Use of Telemedicine, Artificial Intelligence, ePharmacies, and other similar technologies need to be made a mainstream part of the healthcare system in order to facilitate the digital transformation of healthcare.
+Now, however, the changed needs of patients across the globe have compelled the industry to look beyond on-premise solutions.
+The use of Telemedicine, Artificial Intelligence, ePharmacies, and other similar technologies need to be made a mainstream part of the healthcare system in order to facilitate the digital transformation of healthcare.

 In many countries, the digital healthcare market is predicted to increase at a steady pace over the next few years.
 In India, for example, the digital healthcare market is predicted to grow to INR 485.43 Bn by 2024.
 Here are some latest trends that will lead to this growth because of the digital transformation of healthcare:

 People’s lives are getting busier by the day.
 They want to fit-in activities into their busy schedules without taking out time from their routine.
 This includes healthcare as well.
 People no longer have the time to wait in a queue for several hours just to consult with their doctors.
 They want on-demand care as and when they require it and have the time for it.